WWE Rumors: The ‘Big Surprise’ At ‘WrestleMania 35’ Is Looking More And More Like An Undertaker Appearance

 There are other signs pointing to a likely WrestleMania appearance for Undertaker.
 Though he has been out of the ring since November, Undertaker has a streak of WrestleMania appearances stretching back more than two decades, so it seems like that the WWE will find some way to work him into the show, even if it’s in a limited role.

 It’s also unclear how much truth there might be to the rumors of an Undertaker appearance at WrestleMania 35.
 Rumors always build in the lead-up to the show, and some insiders believe that the WWE sometimes leaks false reports in order to build anticipation and attract attention.
-That includes some superstars who are spotted in the city where the event his held but never actually make an appearance during the show itself.
+That includes some superstars who are spotted in the city where the event is held but never actually make an appearance during the show itself.